ravankhidirov/CycleGAN_winter_to_fall/README.md

 Hello!
 How are you doing?
-We (me and Tural created a model).
+We (me and Tural) created a model.